 - A full-face color photograph on a white background, 5 x 5 cm, taken within the last 6 months

-A visa interview with a consular officer is held for B-2 visa applicants, age 14 and above.
-Diplomatic passport holders may come to the Consular Section to submit their visa applications and to have their visa interview, Monday through Friday (except for Belgian and U.S. Holidays) between 10:00 and 11:00 a.m.
-An appointment is not required.
+Applicants for diplomatic type B visas, age 14 and above are subject to the interview and fingerprinting requirements and therefore must come in person to the Consular Section to submit their visa applications Monday through Friday (except for Belgian and U.S. Holidays) between 10:00 and 11:00 a.m.
+No appointment necessary.

 Access and Security Notice